Cleanroom Cost Considerations: From Design to Construction

 This standard allows for the chambers to be categorized by restricting particulate count which range from ISO 8 (Class 100,000) down to ISO 3 (Class 1).
 This classification governs the particulates permitted to infiltrate the atmosphere.

-• Stick: Custom fabricated and integrated place from the sub-contractor, these labs may take on any shape, and be sensitive and flexible to any present conditions.
+• Stick cleanrooms: Custom fabricated and integrated place from the sub-contractor, these labs may take on any shape, and be sensitive and flexible to any present conditions.

-• Modular: Cleanroom modules are assembled together in the field by trained professionals typically from the manufacturer.
+• Modular cleanrooms: Cleanroom modules are assembled together in the field by trained professionals typically from the manufacturer.
 There are third party companies like Clean Air Solutions who provide this support also.

-• Hybrid: These are constructed as a combination of the two aforementioned procedures.
+• Hybrid cleanrooms: These are constructed as a combination of the two aforementioned procedures.

 Based on cleanroom objectives, space and design can vary.
 However, most stick, hybrid, and modular hardwall cleanroom environments have comparable design features for successful performance, including:

 • Pass-through chambers are used for samples moving from one area to another of different classifications.
-These can be larger for wheeled equipment also.
+Larger chambers can accommodate wheeled equipment, but typically cost more than smaller chambers.

 • Windows are featured in cleanroom designs for a couple reasons, a frequent one being safety.
-It's important to make sure that the people working within a cleanroom are secure.
+While windows may look like an additional expense, it’s important to make sure that the people working within a cleanroom are secure.
 Windows are comprehensive to be flush glazed to prevent any horizontal surfaces that may create an excess cleaning burden.

 Different types of cleanroom facilities require specialized materials and systems that push up the modular cleanroom's cost of construction: